Education and Banking

 It was during Ian’s 30 month posting to Frankfurt that Ian really had an opportunity to indulge his interest in the history of World War Two, and since leaving the Bank he has spent much of his time viewing and researching a whole range of feature films and documentaries produced during the Nazi era.
 Ian was assisted by the Frankfurt Film Museum and also the Imperial War Museum in London for whom he subsequently provided summary reviews of their lesser known Nazi films.

 Books by Ian

-The results of his research have now been summarised in a book called The Third Reich’s Celluloid War which was published by The History Press in February, 2012.
+The results of his research are summarised in a book called The Third Reich’s Celluloid War, published by The History Press in February, 2012.

-Ian has recently completed a new book called Battling with the Truth which will be published in July 2016.
-This book examines which side was more truthful in its press and newsreel coverage of key events during World War Two and the findings make fascinating reading.
+Ian's published his second book, Battling with the Truth in July 2016.
+This book examines which side was more truthful in its press and newsreel coverage of key events during World War Two.
+The findings make fascinating reading.